TajwarFahmid/TajwarFahmid/README.md

 Data Science student at UT Arlington (May 2026), with hands-on experience in SQL pipelines, Python ETL, and Tableau dashboards from internships in Bangladesh and ongoing research work at UTA.
 I build things that turn messy data into decisions.

 ### Recent projects
-- **Automated Data Cleaner** — Python + Streamlit app that cleans any CSV with LLM-generated validation reports (Llama 3 via Groq)
+- **Automated Data Cleaner** : Python + Streamlit app that cleans any CSV with LLM-generated validation reports (Llama 3 via Groq)
-- **Texas Tech Market Intelligence** — scraped 350+ job listings, built a PostgreSQL warehouse, surfaced 2026 salary benchmarks in Tableau
+- **Texas Tech Market Intelligence** : scraped 350+ job listings, built a PostgreSQL warehouse, surfaced 2026 salary benchmarks in Tableau
-- **Walmart Sales Forecasting** — compared Linear, Ridge, and Lasso regression models using economic and weather indicators
+- **Walmart Sales Forecasting** : compared Linear, Ridge, and Lasso regression models using economic and weather indicators.
+- ** NYC Airbnb Dashboards** : two separate dashboards for two different stakeholders for the NYC Airbnb market, hosts and travellers looking for accomodation.

 ### Stack
-Python · SQL / PostgreSQL · Tableau · Streamlit · XGBoost / TensorFlow · AWS / Databricks · Apache Spark
+Python · SQL / PostgreSQL · Tableau · Streamlit · XGBoost / TensorFlow · AWS / Databricks · Excel

 ### Links
 - LinkedIn: https://www.linkedin.com/in/tajwar-fahmid-0a1b7720b/